cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 The focus of the process should be on the manuscript, not the analysis code itself.
 This is minor distinction but I feel makes a big difference in the execution of working with a large research project.
 It is far too easy to get caught up in the minutia *how* to write something rather than *what* is actually for.

-### Steps to create a REProducible MAKE Manuscript:
+### Overview of creating a REProducible MAKE Manuscript from an existing project:

 1. Split manuscript into individual sections
 2. Identify data models, tables, and figures that need corresponding scripts